sc0v0ne/LearnAI/ml/data_prep.md

 10. Data Aggregation and Group Operations

+How to Make Your Data Models Modular to Avoid highly coupled systems and unexpected production bugs [16].

 ### Import data

 For ML projects, it can be confusing to determine which library to choose to read and manipulate datasets, especially image and text [1] [2].